Syncplay/syncplay/README.md

 ### Instructions on how to use Syncplay for the first time

-1. Ensure that you have the latest version of MPC-HC on Windows or MPlayer on Linux.
+1. Ensure that you have the latest version of MPC-HC on Windows or mplayer2 on Linux.

 2. Download Syncplay from https://github.com/Uriziel/syncplay/downloads and extract to a folder of your choosing.